evn88/vb/react-front/README.md

 # Getting Started

-First TODO App in React JS
+View and find comments app in React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).